 The American Congress of Obstetricians and Gynecologists (ACOG) states that:

 Currently, there is no reliable evidence that ultrasound is harmful to a developing fetus.
 No links have been found between ultrasound and birth defects, childhood cancer, or developmental problems later in life.
 However, it is possible that effects could be identified in the future.
 For this reason, it is recommended that ultrasound exams be performed only for medical reasons by qualified health care providers.

-The FDA recommends against extra “keepsake” (3-D or 4-D) ultrasound photos or home doppler use, saying:
+The FDA recommends against extra “keepsake” (3d or 4d ultrasounds) ultrasound photos or home doppler use, saying:

 The long-term effects of tissue heating and cavitation are not known.
 Therefore, ultrasound scans should be done only when there is a medical need, based on a prescription, and performed by appropriately-trained operators.

-Most of the images on the screen are relatively difficult to interpret for the untrained eye.
-It can look like a lot of grey, white and greyer smudges.
+Most of the ultra sound images on the screen are relatively difficult to interpret for the untrained eye.
+It can look like a lot of gray, white and grayer smudges.